Curriculum (2022 Entering Major and Thereafter)

 Student learning is always the Department's top priority, facilitated by the long-established Student Tutoring Scheme.
 The scheme aims to nurture good learning skills in our students, particularly during their first and second year with EE.
 Outstanding senior year students are selected to coach students on their studies through in-class or out-of-classroom support.
 The Scheme has successfully created a positive learning ambience among peers and has been well received among students.

-Every year, some 60 scholarships worth over HK$ 1 million are granted to students of the Department of Electrical Engineering.
+Each year, approximately 60 scholarships worth over HK$ 1 million are granted to students of the Department of Electrical Engineering.

 Over the years, CityU Electrical Engineering students have won many top prizes in various international, regional and local competitions and award schemes.
 Click here for more information.